Dermal Fillers v’s Sculptra

 How they work

-Dermal fillers, on the other hand, add volume to the skin, which results in an immediate improvement in the appearance, but can look unnatural if too much is used or the placement is not quite right.
+Sculptra stimulates collagen production, resulting in a gradual improvement in the appearance of wrinkles and fine lines over time.
+The results look entirely natural as it works to improve any sagging, laxity, and wrinkles.
+Dermal fillers, on the other hand, add volume to the skin, resulting in an immediate improvement in appearance, but can look unnatural if too much is used or the placement is not quite right.
 Dermal fillers also do not improve the quality of the skin.

 How long it lasts